 Choice of stove really comes down to what types of fuel are commonly available.

-Beware: in the tiny airtight bivvies is the dangers of carbon monoxide poisoning, make sure you cook with the door or window open.
+Beware: in the tiny airtight bivvies is the danger of carbon monoxide poisoning.
+Make sure you cook with the door or window open.